The wellness resource center provides multiple exercise related brochures and resources.

 From an Expert at UHCS:

-Becoming and staying physically active can improve your health both short-term
+Becoming and staying physically active can improve your health both short-term and long-term.

 The more you do, the greater the benefits and the better you will feel.
 For health benefits,